 - Next, move the wireless devices away from the router.
 Wireless interference result in weaker signals most of the time.

 - Lastly, ensure you raise the router to an elevated position.
 Elevating the position of the router will only bring for a better Wi-Fi signal

 Netflix Error Code 10025

-If you keep seeing iPad Netflix error code 10025 and you don’t know how to fix it here a step by step article for you.
+If you keep seeing iPad Netflix error code 10025 and you don’t know how to fix it here is a step-by-step article for you.